In May 2014, our company designed our new brand, tagline, positioning statement, and brand guidelines.

-I often found myself acting as our company’s internal branding police, overseeing a long list of branding violations, which constantly bothered me.
+I often found myself acting as our company’s internal branding police fixing not just this branding mistake & problem, but, many others.
+I was constantly overseeing a long list of branding mistakes which constantly bothered me.

 Here’s what I learned: If you’re not super vigilant about maintaining your company’s professionalism, things can quickly get out of hand.

 A certain level of decorum and professionalism needs to appear in all of your business communication, including the way your staff emails your customers, formats your testimonials, and dresses for video meetings.